belzecue/RabidTunes-rabid-hole-punch-server/README.md

 After creating/connecting to the session, you have to send regularly some pings, otherwise the server will kick you out.
 Sending one ping at least each second will suffice in most cases.

 Examples:
-`p:NiceRoom:SuperPlayer`
+`p:NiceRoom:Alice`
-`p:NiceRoom:CoolPlayer`
+`p:NiceRoom:Bob`

 ### 3 (Host) - Start Session - `s:<sessionname>:<playername>`

 When enough players have connected, as host you can send this message so the server will answer with the IPs and ports of all peers.
 Sending this message will make the server start sending the start message to all peers.
-The start message changes depending on the receiver, for example, if a session has 3 players, SuperPlayer, CoolPlayer and NicePlayer:
+The start message changes depending on the receiver, for example, if a session has 3 players, Alice, Bob and Carol:
-- SuperPlayer will receive this message: `s:<SuperPlayerPort>:CoolPlayer:<CoolPlayerIP>:<CoolPlayerPort>;NicePlayer:<NicePlayerIP>:<NicePlayerPort>`
+- Alice will receive this message: `s:<AlicePort>:Bob:<BobIP>:<BobPort>;Carol:<CarolIP>:<CarolPort>`
-- CoolPlayer will receive this message: `s:<CoolPlayerPort>:SuperPlayer:<SuperPlayerIP>:<SuperPlayerPort>;NicePlayer:<NicePlayerIP>:<NicePlayerPort>`
+- Bob will receive this message: `s:<BobPort>:Alice:<AliceIP>:<AlicePort>;Carol:<CarolIP>:<CarolPort>`
-- NicePlayer will receive this message: `s:<NicePlayerPort>:SuperPlayer:<SuperPlayerIP>:<SuperPlayerPort>;CoolPlayer:<CoolPlayerIP>:<CoolPlayerPort>`
+- Carol will receive this message: `s:<CarolPort>:Alice:<AliceIP>:<AlicePort>;Bob:<BobIP>:<BobPort>`

 If a non-host player receives this message, it is safe to assume that the first player that receives in this message is the host.
-Both CoolPlayer and NicePlayer received 'SuperPlayer' as first player in the list, so they will assume that's the host.
+Both Bob and Carol received 'Alice' as first player in the list, so they will assume that's the host.

 ### 4 (Everybody) - Confirm Start Session info received - `y:<sessionname>:<playername>`

 After receiving the list of players message, it is nice to send a confirmation to let the server know that we received the info, so it stops sending us the start session message.
 It is not only to save resources, but to prevent it to spam our ports.

 Example:
-`y:NiceRoom:SuperPlayer`
+`y:NiceRoom:Alice`

 After sending this message, the communications with this relay server should be finished.
 [Check out this section to see what's next.](https://gitlab.com/RabidTunes/rabid-hole-punch-server#what-to-do-after-receiving-the-players-ips-and-ports)